Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

 Following a similar methodology to the analysis of controlled-velocity flow fields, we plot dimensionless depth profiles of $u$, $\hat F^S_i$, $\eta$, and $w_i$ for the natural flows with $c_l=c_s=0.5$, as shown in figure~\ref{fig:natural}.
-Here we consider the case where $R_d=1.5$ to demonstrate results for a different size ratio than used above.
+Here we consider $R_d=1.5$ to demonstrate results for a different size ratio than used above.
 Unlike the controlled flows where $\dot\gamma$, $\partial \dot\gamma/\partial z$, $p$, and $\eta$ can be determined from prescribed functions (streamwise velocity, pressure) or assumed constant (concentration), these same variables for natural flow are directly measured from DEM simulations.

-In the absence of an intrinsic velocity scale for vertical and inclined chute flows, the kinematic terms are nondimensionalized using the earth gravitational acceleration ($g_0$) and the flow depth ($H$).
+In the absence of an intrinsic velocity scale for vertical and inclined chute flows, the kinematic terms are nondimensionalized using the acceleration due to gravity at the earth's surface ($g_0$) and the flow depth ($H$).
 Unlike the controlled flows in the previous sections, here there are no predicted values for $\hat F^S_i$ and $\eta$ because $u$ and, hence, $\dot\gamma$, $\partial \dot\gamma/\partial z$, $p$, and $\eta$ depend on the naturally developed flow conditions, rather than being prescribed.
-Nevertheless, the predicted value for the segregation velocity, $w_i$, based on measured z-dependent values of $\dot\gamma$, $\partial \dot\gamma/\partial z$, $p$, and $\eta$, can be compared to the measured value of $w_i$.
+Nevertheless, the predicted value for the segregation velocity, $w_i$, based on measured $z$-dependent values of $\dot\gamma$, $\partial \dot\gamma/\partial z$, $p$, and $\eta$, can be compared to the measured value of $w_i$.